The British Divers Marine Life Rescue have received a £200 donation from the Personal Watercraft Partnership. In... Read more »

 Whether you just want to have a go on holiday or buy your own machine, the RYA Personal Watercraft Proficiency Course will teach you how to safely enjoy your experience.
 The course is designed for first time and experienced riders alike.
 Increasingly RYA certificates are required for launching in UK harbours, but is also if you want to use your PW abroad.

-All new PWs are sold with a voucher towards the cost of the RYA course and, once passed, you are issued with a certificate of proficiency.
 Most courses take place over one day and can be taken either on a centre’s craft or your own.

 Safety and Emergencies